History of Modern Bullion Investments

 The obverses of three Gold Krugerrands.

 The Krugerrand being considered legal tender allowed anyone to buy them.
 The biggest issue with this was South Africa’s commitment to Apartheid.
 At the time, the United States and many other countries banned the import of these coins.
-Investors could not own Krugerrands on U.S. soil until Apartheid ended in the 1990s.
+Investors could not import Krugerrands to the U.S. until Apartheid ended in the 1990s.

 Two American Eagles featuring the obverse designs of the Gold and Silver coins.